-For year ending 30 June 2021
+For year ending 30 June 2022

-It is with great pleasure that I present the Chairman's report for 2021.
-Although Australia and particularly Victoria has faced unprecedented challenges this year, Northern Victoria Finances strong financial position has enabled it to continue to provide both Nathalia and Numurkah with full time banking and continue its involvement in many community projects.
+It is with great pleasure that I present the Chairman's report for 2022.
+Northern Victoria Finances strong financial position has enabled it to continue to provide both Nathalia and Numurkah with full time banking and continue its involvement in many community projects.

 Our Venture Court residential development is 100% completed and 100% sold.
-I hope the success of this joint venture with the Moira shire has set a precedent for future projects in both Nathalia and Numurkah.
+I hope the success of this joint venture with the Moira Shire has set a precedent for future projects in both Nathalia and Numurkah.